 The team of four earth scientists and astronomers carried out the first assessment of microbial habitability in laboratory-synthesized Martian brines.
 They found that the brine's ionic strength was the most important limitation on microbial habitability.
 Only the most ionically dilute of their simulated Martian brine solutions permitted a few microbial species to survive without catastrophic biological damage.

-In the final paragraph of their research paper, the team concludes, “High ionic strength may render an environment uninhabitable even if temperature and water activity are permissive.”6 They add that their data challenges the “paradigm of ‘Follow the Water’” that has been the marching orders for astrobiologists for the past two decades.7
+In the final paragraph of their research paper the team concludes, "High ionic strength may render an environment uninhabitable even if temperature and water activity are permissive."6 They add that their data challenges the "paradigm of 'Follow the Water'"7 that has been the marching orders for astrobiologists for the past two decades.

-The team’s research adds one more factor to the several hundred factors that already exist that must be fine-tuned to an extraordinary degree for a planet to be truly habitable.8 Nothing less than the supernatural, superintelligent handiwork of the Creator God of the Bible can explain why life thrives on Earth and has thrived for so long and with such immense diversity that human beings can now also thrive.9
+The team's research adds one more factor to the several hundred8 factors that already exist that must be fine-tuned to an extraordinary degree for a planet to be truly habitable.
+Nothing less than the supernatural, super-intelligent handiwork of the Creator God of the Bible can explain why life thrives on Earth and has thrived for so long and with such immense diversity that human beings can now also thrive.9